Trump International Golf Club (West Palm Beach)

-Trump International Golf Club, West Palm Beach is a private 27-hole golf course in West Palm Beach, Florida.
-It was designed by Jim Fazio, who was given a budget of over US$40 million and was opened in 1999.
-This venue was Trump's first golf course property.
+Trump International Golf Club is a private 27-hole golf course in West Palm Beach, Florida.
+It was designed by Jim Fazio, who was given a budget of over $40 million, and was opened in 1999.
+This venue was Donald Trump's first golf course property.

 The Championship course measures 7,326 yards, and has a par 72 layout that has hosted championships for the LPGA.
 In addition, the golf course has a nine-hole course.
 The clubhouse can host weddings and other social or business events.
 A three-tiered driving range is available.

-The regular initiation fee for membership was reported to be US$150,000 in 2011, and the annual fee US$25,000.
+The regular initiation fee for membership was reported to be $150,000 in 2011, and the annual fee $25,000.
 The senior director of instruction for Trump Golf Properties, Gary Wiren, is based out of this resort.

+Assassination attempt

+On September 15, 2024, an assassination attempt occurred at the Trump International Golf Club in West Palm Beach.
+The incident occurred before 2 p.m.
+EDT, while Donald Trump was golfing at the club.
+The perpetrator, later identified as 58-year-old Ryan Wesley Routh, was spotted hiding in nearby shrubbery while aiming a rifle at a member of Trump's security detail.
+A Secret Service agent fired upon Routh, who fled the scene.
+The club's golf course was locked down shortly after, and no injuries were reported.
+Routh was detained while driving northbound on Interstate 95.

+Routh was indicted on charges of attempting to assassinate a presidential candidate and, in September 2025, was convicted on all counts.
+He faces a potential life sentence, with sentencing set for December 2025.